-Computer Architecture (discontinued) - Completed Projects
+Computer Architecture (Computer Systems Design sub-discipline) - Completed Projects

 The Computer Architecture researchers at IBM have participated in a variety of seminal projects throughout the years.
 While many of these are no longer active, you can review them to get an idea of the work we have done.